Frithweaver/markdown-cv/index.md

  - **Tech Background**: Twelve years of customizing and building full stack in-house backoffice systems.
  - **Proven Performer**: Able to plan, prepare and execute a successful software launch or a holiday concert.
  - **Knows The Audience**: Quickly comprehends unfamiliar organizational cultures, listens carefully, re-articulates needs, revises often.
- - **Entrepreneur On The Side:** Creating virtual choir videos and/or lightweight business databases.
+ - **Entrepreneur On The Side:** Creating virtual choir videos, simple web site designs, and lightweight business databases.
  - **Choir Director:** Prepares singers to make music together that is greater than the sum of its parts.

 ### Experience